Dealers in precious metals and stones

 - Apply and document a risk assessment, including mitigation measures and strategies;

 - Develop and maintain a written training program for employees, agents, and others authorized to act on your behalf; and

 - Review your compliance program (policies and procedures, risk assessment and training program) every two years for the purpose of testing its effectiveness.

-See Guideline 4: Implementation of a compliance regime, the Risk-based approach guide and the Risk-based approach workbook for dealers in precious metals and stones for more information on these obligations.
+See Compliance program requirements, the Risk-based approach guide and the Risk-based approach workbook for dealers in precious metals and stones for more information on these obligations.

 Know your client